 We reckon this one was popular because many people recognise these “characters”.
 You find these types in many businesses.
 They’re emotionally draining.
 People read the article to find ideas on how to handle them.

 We’ve all met a Controlling Chris.
-Someone who feels like they have to have an opinion on everything.
-Even if that opinion steamrollers over your much more informed and expert view.
+Someone who feels they have to have an opinion on everything.
+Even if that opinion steamrollers over your much more informed, expert view.